-All around the Mediterranean can be found landraces of fowls small in body and which lay a large number of white eggs.
-Several of these have a tradition of being bred for centuries.
-Often geographic isolation contributed to the unique qualities of a group.
-The Ancona chicken is one such.
+All around the Mediterranean there are small-bodied landrace chicken breeds that lay a large number of white eggs.
+Several of these have traditionally been bred for centuries, and geographic isolation has contributed to their unique qualities.
+The Ancona chicken is one of these.

-The breed takes its name from Ancona, Italy, where for centuries such chickens were bred.
-The first Ancona chickens arrived in England about 1850.
-The breed was maintained there from that time until a second importation was made in 1883; from 1883 onward the breed gained some popularity.
-By about 1888 Ancona chickens from England arrived in America.
-The first importation was made by Francis A. Mortimer of Pottsville, PA.
+The breed existed for centuries before being “discovered” by English poultry enthusiasts around 1850, where it was maintained until a second importation in 1883 when it began to gain some popularity.
+Around 1888 Ancona chickens from England arrived in America.
+The first importation was made by Francis A. Mortimer of Pottsville, PA, but he died soon after and interest in the breed waned.
 In 1906, H.C.
-Sheppard of Berea, OH, also imported Anconas and they soon became a well-known and popular race of chickens.
+Sheppard of Berea, OH, also imported some of the best Anconas he could find in England, where they were increasing in popularity, and they soon became a well-known and popular breed.

 Did you know:

 The Livestock Conservancy is America’s leading organization working to save over 150 heritage breeds from extinction.
 We rely on the support of our members, grants, and donations from the public to raise the $700,000 a year needed to maintain our conservation work with rare breeds of farm animals.
 Click here to learn how you can help.